Will I Need a Future Breast Augmentation After Having One?

 When Do Implants Need Replacing?

-A common misunderstanding is that saline and silicone breast implants need to be replaced or altered every few years.
+A common misunderstanding is that saline and silicone breast implants need to be replaced or altered every few years by your plastic surgeon.
 This misconception prevents some women from getting breast augmentation because they fear the costs and future procedures.

 However, most breast implants last longer than many think, so there’s little reason to think that you’ll need to have breast revision surgery any time soon.